ChrisWhealy/wasm_sha3/docs/keccak.md

 let t = Math.floor(file_size_in_bits / rate) + (file_size_in_bits mod rate < 4 ?
 1 : 0)
 ```

-The last block that has a "domaiun suffix" appended, followed by some number of padding bits so that the last block is entirely filled.
+The last block that has a "domain suffix" appended, followed by some number of padding bits so that the last block is entirely filled.

-The process for both drop-in and XOF modes is:
+The last block is padded as follows:

   1. Append the domain suffix to the message:
      - SHA3: append `01` (2 bits)
      - SHAKE: append `1111` (4 bits)
   2. Apply the `pad10*1` function (NIST FIPS 202 §5.1) to bring the total length to a multiple of the rate

 So, the data is always suffixed with the domain suffix bits (either `01` or `1111`) followed by however many padding bits the `pad10*1` function generates.